List of Demon Slayer: Kimetsu no Yaiba characters: Upper Ranks

 A petulant demon who shares the position of Upper Rank Six with her older brother Gyutaro.
 Daki takes advantage of her work as an oiran in the red-light district to attract victims.
 As a human, she was named Ume (梅), after the disease that killed her mother, and was raised by Gyutaro in the district slums they were born in.
 Her beauty led to success in the district at a young age, until she was burned alive at the age of thirteen by a customer she attacked.
-She was on the verge of dying alongside Gyutaro when Doma — who was Upper Rank Six demon then — transformed her into a demon and introduced them to the Twelve Kizuki.
-She wields an obi belt made of her flesh, which she also uses to absorb her victims and place them in a secret location before devouring them.
+She was on the verge of dying alongside Gyutaro when Doma – who was Upper Rank Six then – transformed and introduced them to the Twelve Kizuki.
+She wields an obi belt made of her flesh, which she also uses to absorb her victims and place them in a hidden cave before devouring them.
 After Zenitsu and Inosuke kill her, she returns to her former human appearance and meets Gyutaro in the afterlife, refusing to leave his side despite him trying to push her away so she would not have to go to Hell, reminding him of their promise to survive anything together.